Key Stage One Curriculum

 Key Stage 1 covers Y1 (5-6yrs) and Y2 (6-7yrs) and the school’s curriculum includes RE, Personal, Social, Health Education, Philosophy for Children (P4C) and all National Curriculum subjects: English, Mathematics, Science, Computing , History, Geography, Music, Design and Technology, Art and PE.

-English and Maths are taught every day in a literacy and numeracy session.
+English and Maths are taught in some form every day.
 Other subjects are taught weekly or are organised into topic units.
 The curriculum is organised across the year to link subjects wherever possible.

-Parents/carers can find out more about the topics covered each term by downloading topic guides from the 'Classes' section of this website.
+Parents/carers can find out more about the areas covered each week by downloading 'What we are learning' sheets from the 'Classes' section of this website.

 Our English curriculum aims to ensure all pupils become proficient in reading and writing as well as speaking and listening.
 We aim to inspire our pupils with enthusiasm, enjoyment and the will to express themselves effectively both orally and on paper.
-English work is applied across the curriculum and it is imperative that all pupils develop this language and can express themselves in all situations.
-English learning includes speaking, listening skills, reading, grammar and a variety of written English.
+English work is applied across the curriculum and it is imperative that all pupils develop their language skills to be able to express themselves in all situations.
+English learning includes speaking, listening skills, reading, grammar, spelling, punctuation within a variety of genres of written English.

 Speaking and Listening

-Children learn to write freely and creatively through careful teaching, encouragement and an exposure to a variety of writing styles, for a range of purposes and audiences.
-Genres including imaginative stories, recounts, instructions, reports and invitations are introduced in appropriate phases of the school and are built on in following years.
+Children learn to write freely and creatively through careful teaching, encouragement and an exposure to an environment where there are numerous opportunities to write in a variety of writing styles, for a range of purposes and audiences.
+The Talk for Writing approach is adopted to provide children with the appropriate structure and an enhanced range of vocabulary to call upon.
+Genres covered include imaginative stories, traditional tales, recounts, instructions, reports and explanations.
+These are repeated each year in order to improve and develop writing skills across a range of genre.
 Grammar, punctuation and spelling is taught progressively throughout the school.

 Skills that children learn in English are transferred and used in all other areas of the curriculum and help children to communicate ideas and feelings as well as gain an understanding in the world in which we live.